 Removable plastic ties are equipped with slots for laying horizontal reinforcement steel.
 There is no need for binding wire, which speeds up the formwork assembly process.
 In addition, the ends of the plastic ties serve as furring strips for attaching dry plaster or other finishing materials.
 This also speeds up the process of finishing the house.

-The assembly of insulated concrete formwork takes only a few days depending on the size of the project.
+The assembly of insulated concrete formwork takes only a few days, depending on the size of the project.
 The concrete is then poured into the formwork using a concrete boom pump.
-Usually, one floor can be pouring in one day.
+Usually, one floor can be running in one day.
 When casting in this way, the contractor walks with a concrete pipe around the perimeter of the future house and pours up to 3 feet of concrete. Не is followed by a worker with a vibrator for proper compaction of fresh concrete.
 When casting in this way, the contractor walks with a concrete hose around the perimeter of the future house and pours up to 3 feet of concrete.
 This is followed by a worker with a vibrator for proper compaction of fresh concrete.
 If the walls are up to 12 feet high, the entire concrete mix will be poured in three cycles.

 Sometimes it is not possible to rent a concrete pump with a boom.
 Sometimes the concrete pump cannot drive up to the construction site.
 Then it is possible to rent a mini concrete mixer and make the concrete mix on site.
 In this case, the concrete formwork blocks are assembled to a height of about 3 feet.
-Vertical reinforcement is installed to the full height of the wall.
+Vertical reinforcement is installed to the total size of the wall.
 The concrete is poured from small containers.

 The last method has several disadvantages.